+DISCIPLINARY POLICY

-DISCIPLINARY POLICY PART I - APPLICATION
+PART I - APPLICATION

-Purpose
+1. Purpose

-- 1.1.
-Tennis Australia (TA) is a not-for-profit organisation providing tennis and recreation services to individuals of all ages. - 1.2.
-TA operates in all Australian states and territories, and provides services including social tennis, tennis coaching, competitions and tournaments, player development, local and international events, education and training. - 1.3.
-The purpose of this Disciplinary Policy (Policy) is to set and maintain standards of conduct and behaviour within the sport of tennis and in doing so, ensure all persons are treated fairly and consistently, including those who participate in tennis activities and events delivered by TA, Member Associations, Affiliated Organisations, Member Affiliated Organisations, Regional Associations and Affiliated Clubs (Australian Tennis Organisations, or hereafter ATOs). - 1.4.
-All persons bound by this Policy have the responsibility to: - (a) adopt the practices and behaviours set by TA as the expected standard when carrying out their roles (including those set out in this Policy); and - (b) report any breaches of this Policy which they become aware of to a Complaint Recipient (see Part III of this Policy). - 1.5.
-If anything in this Policy is inconsistent with any relevant Federal, State or Territory law, the relevant Federal, State or Territory law prevails to the extent of the inconsistency.
+- 1.1 Tennis Australia (TA) is a not-for-profit organisation providing tennis and recreation services to individuals of all ages. - 1.2 TA operates in all Australian states and territories, and provides services including social tennis, tennis coaching, competitions and tournaments, player development, local and international events, education and training. - 1.3 The purpose of this Disciplinary Policy (Policy) is to set and maintain standards of conduct and behaviour within the sport of tennis and in doing so, ensure all persons are treated fairly and consistently, including those who participate in tennis activities and events delivered by TA, Member Associations, Affiliated Organisations, Member Affiliated Organisations, Regional Associations and Affiliated Clubs (Australian Tennis Organisations, or hereafter ATOs). - 1.4 If anything in this Policy is inconsistent with any relevant Federal, State or Territory law, the relevant Federal, State or Territory law prevails to the extent of the inconsistency.